Oscars with an ‘F’

 People watching the ceremony from these parts probably wouldn’t even have noticed.
 Take a short ride on a Dublin bus, and the ‘F’ word shoots through the air from all sides as if you were in crossfire from expletives-armed machine guns.
 Actually, it’s not even an expletive any more, it’s just a sentence filler.
 ‘How are you today?’ – ‘F***ing great!’ – ‘That’s f***king brilliant.’ – ‘I’m getting off the f***ing bus now, goodbye.’
 In fact, you kind of feel startled if someone says something without the ‘F’ word.

 Maybe we should all be more relaxed, though.
 Swearing is not something just discovered by this generation, and expletives used in earlier periods of history were often much worse.
 It would be nice if the wider population could be a bit more original in assembling their sentences, but that’s perhaps a question of education and culture rather than a case for the morals police.
 In the meantime, Melissa Leo’s career has had a whole additional shot in the arm.
-That’s one Oscar awarded everyone will remember.Explore posts in the same categories: culture comment below, or link to this permanent URL from your own site.
+That’s one Oscar awarded everyone will remember.culture comment below, or link to this permanent URL from your own site.